mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 - The user enters a search term in the search input box located at the top of the sidebar list.
 - The list is filtered to show objects whose name matches the search term.
   - If no results are found, the system displays a notice to indicate the lack of results and potential causes.
-- The search can be cleared by clearing the input box content or clicking on the `Clear Search` link displayed along the results summary.
+- Users can clear the search by clearing the input box content or clicking on the `Clear Search` link displayed along with the results summary.

 ## Components

+### Sidebar Filters

+Sidebar filters will allow users to filter the sidebar's contents to show only a particular type of object.
+The content will include both tables and views when set to' All'.
+Setting the filter to `Table` will display only table objects, while `View` will display only view objects.

+### Sidebar Sort Control

+The sidebar sort control will allow users to select the sorting criteria for the objects displayed in the sidebar.

 ## Other Considerations

 ### Navigation Structure

-- Database, schema, tables, and views.
+Users of Mathesar will be able to connect multiple databases containing multiple schemas and navigate between them.
+This prototype assumes there's a single schema and database.
+For that reason, the interface presented is limited in functionality.